The Greaves Story...

 As more and more rival sports stores swapped out sports gear for leisure wear, Greaves soon became one of the country’s last true multi-sport department stores standing.

-The business now has a fifth generation of the Greaves family on the board and employs around 120 people across its three stores in Glasgow and Edinburgh.
+The business now has a fifth generation of the Greaves family on the board and employs around 100 people across its stores.

 The flagship store remains at 23 Gordon Street, part of Glasgow’s Style Mile, where the six-storey 30,000 square feet property features 15,000 square feet of retail.